 “The LGBTQ+ community in India has been neglected to such an extent that there is a certain atrocity between this community and people belonging to other communities.
 Some people hate thinking someone they know could be gay or bi or anyone, they need to evolve and put this orthodox thinking to bed.
 PEOPLE NEED TO LET OTHERS BE THEMSELVES, REGARDLESS OF THEIR SEXUAL ORIENTATION, THEY NEED TO ACCEPT THEM FOR WHO THEY ARE!
-LGBTQ+ community needs endless support in their upcoming battles”, said Rythum Goel, a student of School of Open Learning, DU.
+LGBTQ+ community needs endless support in their upcoming battles”, said Rythum Goel, a student at the School of Open Learning, DU.

-Although pride parades in India are essential to show people’s acceptance of a community that is still intensely stigmatized, they are often accessible to people that already exist in progressive groups.
+Although pride parades in India are essential to show people’s acceptance of a community that is still intensely stigmatized, they are often only accessible to people that already exist in progressive groups.

 Yuvika Dhingra, a student of Shaheed Rajguru College of Applied Sciences for Women has experience working with the transgender community in India.
-She says, “ My personal experience has been a beautiful one by working with transgender people through Enactus and getting to know their real struggles.
+She said, “ My personal experience has been a beautiful one by working with transgender people through Enactus and getting to know their real struggles.
 Different gender and sexual orientations that define them can only define their body and hormones but not their minds and hearts…The LGBTQ+ community is marginalized, but should it even exist as an excluded community in the first place?”

 Should our education be LGBTQ+ inclusive?